News & Media

 Photo of two drones flying through the air.

-21 February, 2024 Pennsylvania Hospital to Use Drones to Deliver Meds
+Wednesday, February 21, 2024 Pennsylvania Hospital to Use Drones to Deliver Meds

 Officials with WellSpan Health — which is based in York County, Pa. — said this week that they are preparing to use drones to deliver prescriptions and medical supplies to patients’ homes.